WDI-SEA/react-development-course-materials/02-React State/11-react-state-quiz.md

 _Choices_:

-1. The new state will be passed into the current state of the component.
+1. The new `state` will be passed into the current `state` of the component.
 The virtual DOM tree is updated.
 A `diff` is run between the virtual DOM tree and the regular DOM tree.
 Only the corresponding elements in the regular DOM tree will update. *
 2. The virtual DOM tree is updated.
 A `diff` is run between the virtual DOM tree and the regular DOM tree.
-The new state will be passed into the current state of the component.
+The new `state` will be passed into the current `state` of the component.
 Only the corresponding elements in the regular DOM tree will update.
 3. The virtual DOM tree is updated.
-The new state will be passed into the current state of the component.
+The new `state` will be passed into the current `state` of the component.
 Only the corresponding elements in the regular DOM tree will update.
 4. The new state will be passed into the current state of the component.
 Only the corresponding elements in the regular DOM tree will update.

-_Explanation_: `setState()` first updates the state of the component; this causes the virtual DOM to be updated, which in turn triggers React to compare the virtual DOM and the regular DOM.
+_Explanation_: `setState()` first updates the `state` of the component; this causes the virtual DOM to be updated, which in turn triggers React to compare the virtual DOM and the regular DOM.
 Only the elements that have changed will update.

 -----------------------------------

-_Prompt_: If we have the code below inside of the `Painting` component, will `dinosaur` be treated as a prop or a state?
+_Prompt_: If we have the code below inside of the `Painting` component, will `dinosaur` be treated as a `prop` or a `state`?

 ```html
 <Painting dinosaur="velociraptor" />